rng-guy/NFSMWBartender/README.txt

  • All vehicles you specify to replace Cross in LeaderStrategy 5 / 7 should each not be used by any other cop elsewhere.
 If another cop uses the same vehicle as Cross, no LeaderStrategy will be able to spawn as long as that cop is present in the pursuit.

+UNCATEGORISED FEATURES ("BartenderSettings\Basic\Others.ini"):

+ • Deleting this file disables the fix for getting busted while the "EVADE" bar fills.